Improve the Interaction to Next Paint by ditching JavaScript scrolling

 Better Performance

 CSS-based smooth scrolling is handled natively by the browser and will in all cases outperform JavaScript implementations.
-This is especially important for optimizing the Interaction to Next Paint (INP) metric,since it will be less of a burden on the browser's main thread.
+This is especially important for optimizing the Interaction to Next Paint (INP) metric, since it will be less of a burden on the browser's main thread.
+JavaScript scroll handlers need to run on the main thread, and every millisecond spent there is a millisecond that delays the next user interaction.
+CSS scroll behavior runs off the main thread entirely.
+If you still have JavaScript that needs to run during interactions, read up on how to yield to the main thread.

 Browser Compatibility

-CSS smooth scrolling has pretty great browser support.
+CSS smooth scrolling has 95% global browser support according to CanIUse.
+It has been baseline across all major browsers since March 2022.
 Old browsers, where smooth scrolling is not supported, simply fall back to the default direct jump to the anchor.

 Easy Customization